 Write reviews that are informative, specific (instead of “a lot,” give a number of times) and constructive.

 For privacy reasons, photos should not include screenshots of any classroom posts, private learner messages, private parent messages, or likenesses/information about other learners.
-Problems stemming with issues about other child learners should never be called out in a review in a way is identifiable or shaming, but should rather be brought to the attention of the teacher or Outschool support.
+Problems stemming from issues about other child learners should never be called out in a review in a way is identifiable or shaming, but should rather be brought to the attention of the teacher or Outschool support.

 If you are not happy with the class, explain why and be as specific as possible.
 Specific constructive feedback can be left privately for an instructor under "private feedback."
 Likewise any issues that you would confidentially like Outschool to know about can be left for our support team through "Outschool feedback."
 Public feedback should be helpful in describing your insights and experiences.

-If you experience a technical issue (can’t access classroom, Zoom not working, connectivity problem) while joining class and cannot get in, please use the Help button to resolve the issue with our support team, rather than leaving a negative review for class.
+If you experience a technical issue (can’t access the classroom, Zoom not working, connectivity problem) while joining class and cannot get in, please use the Help button to resolve the issue with our support team, rather than leaving a negative review for class.

 You can edit your review for up to 30 days after the class ends.